hollyhbrady/SnakesAndLadders/README.md

 This game is a twist on the classic Snakes & Ladders.</p>

 <p align="justify"> As with classic snakes and ladders, a player rolls the dice and their counter moves accordingly; if the player lands on a ladder, they go up, if they hit
 a snake, they go down.
-However in Snakes and Bladdered there are also tiles which generate forfeits and tiles which give players a random amount of drinks.
+However in Snakes and Bladdered there are also tiles which generate forfeits and tiles which give players a random amount of drinks (or sips, interpret this as whatever sized mouthful of your drink you are comfortable with.)
 </p>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)